holozeros/minimal-linux-desktop/Building chroot environment.md

     export LFS=/mnt/lfs

-For new creation root file system partition is ext4.
 That physical storage shuld be SATA or M.2 connected, not USB storage.
 This chroot environment will eventually become the root partition of a bootable linux OS.
 Partition of the USB will not be perhaps recognized by a stub kernel at boot time without initramfs, but initramfs is can not support yet.
 Therefore, the chroot environment should be built on an SSD or HDD partition with a SATA or M.2 connection.
+If you need a new partition for building chroot environment, use cgdisk, gparted, etc. to create a GPT partition of appropriate size.
+File system format is as follows.

-    # mkfs.ext4 /dev/<new root file system partition>
+    # mkfs.ext4 /dev/<new partition for building chroot environment>

-ETI System Partition: fat32.
+Format of ETI System Partition is fat32.
 If it doesn't exist, create a new one.

     # mkfs.vfat /dev/<EFI System Partition>

-Mount the new root file system partition to /mnt/lfs. for example in case /dev/sda2 is the target partition:
+Mount the new partition for building chroot environment to /mnt/lfs. for example in case /dev/sda2

     mkdir -v /mnt/lfs

-    # below directive is example, you shuld cheng the propery real partition name
+    # below directive is example, you shuld cheng the propery partition name
     mount -v /dev/sda2 $LFS

 ## Checking host system requirement